 In red zones, restaurants must continue to contend with takeout and delivery only; the former until 7:30 p.m., in respect of the curfew, and the latter at all times.
 Delivery drivers must carry official documentation proving that they are among the workers deemed “essential” enough to operate after hours.

-Despite the easing of restrictions in some areas, for the foreseeable future all of Quebec will continue to live under a curfew, which Legault credits for the drop in new COVID-19 cases and hospitalizations that’s been documented in the last three weeks.
+Despite the easing of restrictions in some areas, for the foreseeable future, all of Quebec will continue to live under a curfew, which Legault credits for the drop in new COVID-19 cases and hospitalizations documented in the last three weeks.